ktorio/ktor-documentation/topics/server-typed-auth.md

 </tldr>

 <link-summary>
-The type-safe authentication API binds the principal type to the route, so you can read a non-null principal without casts or null checks.
+The type-safe authentication scheme API binds the principal type to the route, so you can read a non-null principal without casts or null checks.
 </link-summary>

-Ktor provides a type-safe authentication API that binds an authentication scheme to a principal type.
+Ktor provides a type-safe authentication scheme API that binds an authentication scheme to a principal type.
 You create a scheme once, pass that scheme to a route, and read the principal without a cast or a null check.

 This API is an alternative to the [`install(Authentication)`](server-auth.md) approach.
 Both work in the same